James-Ashwin/trailers/README.md

 # trailers.ps1
   Powershell script that can be used to add trailers to your movie collection.
 It can be used stand alone or triggered by Radarr.

   This came about because I wanted trailers that my Roku will recognize and play through my Jellyfin client.
 So I smashed some shit together that worked for me and this is the end result.

 ----------

 ### Requirements
-- YT-DLP
+- YT-DLP (included)
 - Powershell
 - A movie library with the naming convention {Movie Title} ({Release Year}), example: Ghostbusters - (1984).